yanncarlier/btcx_tools/README.md

 # Bitcoin Tools (btcx_tools)

-**Use at Your Own Risk This is experimental/beta software.
-It may contain bugs or cause unexpected behavior.
-No warranties are provided.
-Use entirely at your own discretion and risk.**
+**Disclaimer: Use at Your Own Risk** This is experimental beta software and may contain bugs or exhibit unexpected behavior.
+It is provided "as-is" without any warranties.
+Use of this software is entirely at your own discretion and risk.

 A comprehensive collection of Bitcoin utilities written in Rust, including an API server and various command-line tools for Bitcoin address generation, mnemonics, wallet operations, and blockchain queries.